Manthan-Pathak/Manthan-Pathak/README.md

 <h2>👨🏻‍💻  About Me </h2>

 - 👀 I'm a web developer and worked in many technologies.
-- 🎓  I'm currently studying M.sc.IT from Dhirubhai Ambani Institute of Information and Communication Technology, Gandhinagar (2020-2022).
+- 🎓  I'm currently studying MCA from MIT - World Peace University, Pune.
+(2020-2022).
-- 🌱 I'm on track for learning more about web development and become full stack developer.
+- 🌱 I'm on track to learn more about web development and becoming a full stack developer.
-- ✍️  In my free time, I play PC Games, Badminton as my hobbies.
+- ✍️  In my free time, I play PC Games, and i have creative arts as my hobbies.
-- 📫 You can email me at azaveri07@gmail.com.
-I'll try to respond as soon as possible!
+- 📫 You can email me at pathak22mp@gmail.com.
-- 📄  You can check my [Resume](https://drive.google.com/file/d/1AqK8RLsGiFnhrusQRirqE4moR4FfNxP1/view?usp=sharing "Resume") for more details.
+- 📄  You can check my [Resume](https://drive.google.com/file/d/1-l1kfF9lYcGDJcntNRmTOStr88oNj4yO/view?usp=sharing "Resume") for more details.
 <br/>
 <br/>